Evarist Bartolo: Political beliefs

-Bartolo was raised in Mellieha, a conservative, rural town in the north of Malta.
-As he himself points out, he had a very Catholic upbringing and as a teenager used to teach the Bible to younger children.
-He was also very active in the Legion of Mary, the Catholic Action and the Young Christian Workers, all of these movements closely aligned to the Catholic Church.
+Bartolo was raised in Mellieħa, a conservative, rural town in the north of Malta.
+As he himself points out, he had a very Roman Catholic upbringing and as a teenager used to teach the Bible to younger children.
+He was also very active in the Legion of Mary, the Catholic Action and the Young Christian Workers, organisations closely aligned to the Roman Catholic Church.

 In a country where political polarization is very strong and most individuals will identify with the party that they have been brought up with, Bartolo describes himself as one of those who chose a party upon the basis of an explicit attempt to understand which party best stood for the principles that he believed in.
-Bartolo states that the road that convinced him that his place was within the Labour Party was a long tortuous one during which he explored Karl Marx, Mahatma Gandhi, Vladimir Lenin, Martin Luther King Jr. and spent a year in Sicily working with an anti-Mafia activist Danilo Dolci.
+Bartolo states that the road that convinced him that his place was within the Labour Party was a long tortuous one during which he explored Karl Marx, Mohandas Gandhi, Vladimir Lenin, Martin Luther King Jr. and spent a year in Sicily working with an anti-Mafia activist Danilo Dolci.

 Bartolo is a prolific writer having been a consistent contributor to the local media since his early teens and is considered to be one of the principal ideologists within the Malta Labour Party.

-Bartolo was one of the leading contenders for the Malta Labour Party leadership following the resignation of Alfred Sant who had been at the helm of the Party since 1992.
+Bartolo was one of the leading contenders for the Malta Labour Party leadership following the resignation of Alfred Sant who had been at the helm of the party since 1992.

 Bartolo's moderate beliefs are seen by many as being the sort of views which will move the Labour Party from being perceived as a slightly outmoded traditional working class party to one that, within the new Maltese social realities, captures the support of emerging liberal elements within the middle classes while still remaining loyal to its working-class roots.

 In August 2013, Bartolo nominated Cyrus Engerer within the Labour Party for the 2014 European Parliament elections.